 It is, or seems to be, an exercise in impossibilities.
 Here we have two Snow Whites, replicas of each other twittering in high-pitched voices.
-Anybody who has ever been to one of the five Disneylands in the world, or seen Finnish artist Pilvi Takala’s “Real Snow White” video piece (where as an unauthorised Snow White impersonator, she is immediately surrounded by security in Disneyland Paris and asked to leave by management) know how seriously Disney takes its authenticity.
-“Where dreams come true” can only happen if done in the trademark, copyrighted and approved Disney-way, which means one designated Snow White within carefully bounded perimeters, never to cross paths with another Snow White lest we confuse the fans.
+Anybody who has ever been to one of the five Disneylands in the world, or seen Finnish artist Pilvi Takala’s “Real Snow White” video piece (where, as an unauthorized Snow White impersonator, she is immediately surrounded by security in Disneyland Paris and asked to leave by management), knows how seriously Disney takes its authenticity.
+“Where dreams come true” can only happen if done in the trademark, copyrighted and approved Disney way, which means one designated Snow White within carefully bounded perimeters, never to cross paths with another Snow White lest we confuse the fans.

 One carefully crafted Snow White, imitated to perfection, the legitimate princess within the premises of her kingdom.

-Enter the bodies of Eisa Jocson and Russ Ligtas, princesses in every way, bows in place, daintily moving across the stage as they sigh synchronised greetings of “Hello, what’s your name?”, and giggle in chorused perfection.
-The repetition of movement, the crafted smile, the carefully pointed toe, and graceful arcs of the arm— they are all part of the princess’ repertoire through and through— but in Jocson and Ligtas’ hands turn thoroughly, and unnervingly sinister.
+Enter the bodies of Eisa Jocson and Russ Ligtas, princesses in every way, bows in place, daintily moving across the stage as they sigh synchronized greetings of “Hello, what’s your name?” and giggle in chorused perfection.
+The repetition of movement, the crafted smile, the carefully pointed toe and graceful arc of the arm – they are all part of the princess’ repertoire through and through – but in Jocson and Ligtas’ hands turn thoroughly and unnervingly sinister.

-In its slow build up to quite a tumultuous crescendo, Jocson and Ligtas, manage to upend the body of Snow White (multiple times) by staying meticulously true to her “character”.
-What becomes overtly clear in the repetition and construction of the movement is the labor involved in being Snow White— to smile past the exhaustion, to be completely engaged and entertainment-giving, all the while choking on high-pitched compliments and subservience.
+In its slow build-up to quite a tumultuous crescendo, Jocson and Ligtas manage to upend the body of Snow White (multiple times) by staying meticulously true to her “character”.
+What becomes overtly clear in the repetition and construction of the movement is the effort involved in being Snow White – to smile past the exhaustion, to be completely engaged and entertainment-giving, all the while choking on high-pitched compliments and subservience.
 It is uncomfortable to watch, and even more uncomfortable when the characters start talking to you.
 And the gaze shifts.

-The point of un-synchronising is a quiet one, where one Snow White suddenly leaves the others’ side to enter the audience, and this is where the stunted conversation begins.
+The point of un-synchronizing is a quiet one, where one Snow White suddenly leaves the other’s side to enter the auditorium, and this is where the stunted conversation begins.
 We are not a very generous audience.
-After a few tries, an audience member finally answers Ligtas’ question to which he exclaims “You can talk!”.
-This is where the Disneyland Princess, whose role is constant entertainment spins away from the 1937 American animated film.
+After a few tries, an audience member finally answers Ligtas’ question in reply to which he exclaims: “You can talk!”
+This is where the Disneyland Princess, whose role is constant entertainment, spins away from the 1937 American animated film.
 Engagement, smiles, making “magic” happen in the Magic Kingdom are mantras of the theme park, all Snow White had to do in the film was keep house for the seven dwarfs and send them off to work.
-She never had to sign autographs or take selfies.
-The incorporation of the side-chatter between two entertainers in Tagalog while continually speaking to the audience was one of the more noticeable breaks in Princess, one where the construction evidently falters and relieves.
+She never had to sign autographs or pose for selfies.
+The incorporation of the side chatter between two entertainers in Tagalog while continually speaking to the audience was one of the more noticeable breaks in Princess, one where the construction evidently faltered and that provided some relief.

-The impossibility of the Princess trope, in her forever helplessness and needing of rescue, in her goodness and obsession with housekeeping, in her “lips red as the rose, hair black as ebony, skin white as snow.”
+The impossibility of the Princess trope, in her perpetual helplessness and need of rescue, in her goodness and obsession with housekeeping, in her “lips red as the rose, hair black as ebony, skin white as snow.”
 Skin as white as snow.

-There is no real apology here, the body of the princess is an empty vessel inhabited by those who need the labor.
-The construction of this fairytale is based on the sweat and never-wavering smile of the body in labor, the body of color in labor— of a body of color always in labor.
+There is no real apology here, the body of the princess is an empty vessel inhabited by those who need the work.
+The construction of this fairy tale is based on the sweat and never-wavering smile of the body working, the body of color working – of a body of color always working.

-This is familiar territory if you follow Jocson’s work.
-A master in embodying the affects of an entertainer’s daily grind, the sexualised, the fetishised, the underbelly of a migratory trajectory not often talked about in the open but lurking in the shadows.
-In this case, the body of Princess is the most PG, Jocson has taken on— where the sexualised and engendered role is wrapped in candy-sweetness and made for under-13 adulation.
+This is familiar territory if you have been following Jocson’s work.
+A master in embodying the affects of an entertainer’s daily grind, the sexualized, the fetishized, the underbelly of a migratory trajectory not often talked about in the open but lurking in the shadows.
+The body in this case, that of the Princess, is the most PG Jocson has taken on so far – where the sexualized and engendered role is wrapped in candy-sweetness and tailor-made for under-13 adulation.

-The body of color, in this sense, is found in Snow White’s domestic marginalisation— here is a “princess” stripped of prestige, made to scrub floors and dust chimneys, cook and smile.
-This domestic servitude echoes the migratory traffic that mostly comes from the Philippines: that of the house help, the service staff, the nanny, the nurse and the hospice caregiver.
+The body of color, in this sense, is found in Snow White’s domestic marginalization – here is a “princess” stripped of prestige, made to scrub floors and dust chimneys, cook and smile.
+This domestic servitude echoes the kind of migratory traffic that comes from the Philippines: that of the house help, the service staff, the nanny, the nurse and the hospice caregiver.
 Brown bodies tasked to provide for the comfort of others.
-These themes read through the lines of care and platitude mouthed by Jocson and Ligtas throughout Princess, “Why are you sad?
+These themes are tangible in the lines of care and platitude mouthed by Jocson and Ligtas throughout Princess: “Why are you sad?
 Have you lost your parents?”

-PG (Parental Guidance)—used to certify that a motion picture is of such a nature that all ages may be allowed admission but parental guidance is suggested. (https://www.merriam-webster.com/dictionary/pg)
+PG (Parental Guidance) – used to certify that a motion picture is of such a nature that all ages may be allowed admission but parental guidance is advised.

-Born in Cebu City, Philippines, Stephanie Misa is an artist, curator, and researcher.
-She lives & works in Vienna where she graduated from the Academy of Fine Arts Vienna, and is currently a doctoral researcher at the University of Arts in Helsinki.
-Her practice consistently displays an interest in complex and diverse personal and socio-political histories, relating to these through her video work, sculpture, installations, prints, writing, and curatorial practice. www.stephaniemisa.com
+Born in Cebu City, Philippines, Stephanie Misa is an artist, curator and researcher.
+She lives and works in Vienna where she graduated from the Academy of Fine Arts Vienna, and is currently a doctoral researcher at the University of Arts in Helsinki.
+Her work consistently displays an interest in complex and diverse personal and socio-political histories, relating to these through her video work, sculptures, installations, prints, writing and curatorial practice. stephaniemisa.com